 Of having the scales of privilege fall from your eyes, taking you from the injustice-laden faith we inherited to that of the historical Jesus we follow.

 Change starts with YOU AND ME deciding not to take a post on the sidelines!

-Here's a glimpse into my story and the course itself:
+Here's a glimpse into my story

 By integrating theology, sociology, and psychology, Gigi Khanyezi is a trailblazer who challenges, heals, and equips Christian communities to be on the front lines of seeking racial equity.
 She has devoted her life to the facilitating, living, empowering of racial justice, (re)conciliation, and equity.

 After 30 years in the US as a woman of color activist, she relocated to Soweto, South Africa for ten years, where she was considered white!
 Those years greatly impacted her ideas about "reconciliation" and justice.
 Also during these years she fostered and adopted two precious little souls whom she named Jericho and Judah.
 They are the light of her life!